taidur/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-6-1.png)

-Now we can calcluate mean and median of total steps taken per day
+Now we can calculate mean and median of total steps taken per day

 ```r